-Contact information: www.nku.edu/~isa/ or contact the International Students Affairs Office at (859) 572-6517, fax: (859) 572-6178 or e-mail: isa@nku.edu
+Contact information: http://oiss.nku.edu or contact the Office of International Students and Scholars at (859) 572-6517, fax: (859) 572-6178 or e-mail: isa@nku.edu

 MASTER'S DEGREE AND CERTIFICATE PROGRAM REQUIREMENTS

 Credit hours

 All master's degree programs require a minimum of 30 semester hours.
 Only courses taken for graduate credit and placed on a graduate transcript as graduate credit may be counted toward a master's degree.